What is an S Corporation?

 Please not a New Mexico LLC can also elect to be taxed as an S-Corp, this is one of many benefits business owners are entitled to.

-Though both an S Corp and a C Corp are corporate business structures, S Corps can elect to be treated as pass through entities which means that their revenue “passes though” its members and onto their individual taxes.
-The S Corp itself does not file a traditional tax return rather an informational return, and its members declare the business’ income and losses as their own.
+Though both an S Corp and a C Corp are corporate business structures, S Corps can elect to be treated as pass-through entities which means that their revenue “passes through” its members and onto their individual taxes.
+The S Corp doesn't submit a standard tax return; instead, it files an informational return, with its members reporting the company's income and losses on their individual tax filings.

 A C Corp, on the other hand, does file its own tax return claiming its profits, and its members only file their personal salary and dividends.
 This makes a C Corp subject to double taxation while the S Corp avoids this.

-Here a few pros and cons of forming an S Corp in New Mexico.
+Here are a few pros and cons of forming an S Corp in New Mexico:

 You may choose to classify your business as an S Corp for a number of reasons.
 As always, please consult with a professional before filing.